Get out and enjoy some Santa Cruz Attractions, Art Galleries & Theater.

 Art League Broadway Playhouse

-526 Broadway, Santa Cruz, 831-426-5787, scal.org It boasts an impressive art gallery as well as a small theater, and over the past five years it’s rocked audiences with thought-provoking shows from Pisces Moon Productions and The Monterey Bay Repertory Theatre Company.
+526 Broadway, Santa Cruz, 831-426-5787, scal.org.
+Boasting an impressive art gallery as well as a small theater, the Art League Broadway Playhouse rocks audiences with thought-provoking shows.

 Henry J. Mello Center